Randy Arozarena Player Props: Rays vs. Orioles

 Randy Arozarena At The Plate

-- Among qualifying hitters in MLB, he ranks 37th in batting average, ninth in on-base percentage, and 43rd in slugging.
+- Among the qualified hitters in MLB action, he ranks 45th in batting average, 13th in on-base percentage, and 50th in slugging.

-- In 35 games this season (37.2%), Arozarena has picked up an RBI, and in 13 of those games (13.8%) he had more than one.
+- In 35 games this year (36.8%), Arozarena has picked up an RBI, and in 13 of those games (13.7%) he had more than one.
 He has also driven in three or more of his team's runs in eight contests.

-- He has scored in 46 of 94 games this year, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.